• Women are more likely than men to suffer from multiple, co-occurring, chronic conditions such as chronic pain, heart disease and diabetes.

 (Source: U.S. National Stroke Assocation)

-Barriers to effective care for women, and harms produced by providers that are at times gender‐biased, and at other times, oblivious to the unique gender‐based issues that confront women, are the #MeToo equivalent in the healthcare system.
-Research supports the fact that these barriers and harms related to the care, or absence of it, for women occur in every major jurisdiction from Canada and the United States to the United Kingdom and Australia.
+Barriers to effective care for women, and harms produced by providers that are at times gender-biased, and at other times, oblivious to the unique gender-based issues that confront women, are the #MeToo equivalent in the healthcare system.
+Research supports the fact that these barriers and harms related to the care, or absence of it, for women occur in advanced-economy countries from Canada and the United States to the United Kingdom and Australia.

 It is a challenge that cannot be met by silence or inaction; nor can it await the glacial pace of reform typically shown by healthcare policy makers.